Showing posts sorted by relevance for query Pullman. Sort by date Show all posts

 (6) In architecture, a long, narrow room, a visual allusion to the interior of a railway carriage.

 1867: From the name of Chicago-based US engineer and industrialist George Mortimer Pullman (1831–1897).
 It was first applied to the luxury railway coaches the Pullman Palace Car Company introduced in 1867, first in Chicago, later used across the US.
-The name became widely used in a number of countries, used to describe up-market coaches and train carriages.
+Describing up-market coaches and train carriages, the name became widely used in a number of countries.
+In England, the origin of the surname Pullman was topographical meaning “a dweller by the pool (or stream) while in German (as a variant of Puhlmann) it was occupational for a bottle blower, the construct being Pulle (bottle) + Mann (man) and appears to be an Ashkenazic Jewish form.
+Pullman is a noun; the noun plural is pullmans (with initial capital if used as proper noun).

-Interiors of Pullman Train Carriages.
-The target market was the folk who mow either fly first-class or use private aviation.
+Interiors of Pullman train carriages.
+The target market was the folk who now either fly first-class or use private aviation.

 Bristol Type 26 Pullman.

 The Bristol Pullman first flew in 1918, designated originally as the Type 24 Braemar Triplane, a four-engined heavy bomber.
-Tests soon revealed performance deficiencies and, as the Type 25 Braemar II, a second prototype took to the air in 1919, now with four, more powerful straight-12 Liberty engines and though it proved satisfactory the end of hostilities meant the Air Ministry no longer required a long-range bomber so Bristol reconfigured the third prototype as the Type 26 Pullman, a fourteen-passenger transport.
-The use of the Pullman name was an allusion to the luxury of trains although, weight of greater significance in airframes, the fittings were notably less extravagant.
-Although exhibited to acclaim at the 1920 Olympia Air Show in 1920, the projected price was too high for the embryonic civilian airlines of the era and the Pullman never entered production, the sole prototype dismantled in 1921 but in a sense, it really was the first “modern” airliner.
-The wildly ambitious Type 40 Pullman, an enlarged forty-passenger version, never advanced beyond the drawing board.
+Tests soon revealed performance deficiencies and, as the Type 25 Braemar II, a second prototype took to the air in 1919, now with four, more powerful straight-12 Liberty engines and though it proved satisfactory the end of World War I (1914-1918) meant the Air Ministry no longer required a long-range bomber so Bristol reconfigured the third prototype as the Type 26 Pullman, a 14-passenger transport.
+The use of the Pullman name was an allusion to the luxury of trains but, weight being of greater significance in the air than on railway tracks, the fittings were notably less extravagant.
+Although exhibited to acclaim at the Olympia Air Show in 1920, the projected price was too high for the embryonic civilian airlines of the era and the Pullman never entered production, the sole prototype dismantled in 1921; it was though, in a sense, the first “modern” airliner but the wildly ambitious Type 40 Pullman (an enlarged 40-passenger version), never advanced beyond the drawing board.
 Whether the Type 25 it would have been an effective heavy bomber has been debated.
-The top speed was claimed to be 122 mph (196 km/h) which was competitive with the fighters of the time and the service ceiling was said to 15,000 feet (4575 m), a height which even some of the early heavy bombers of World War II struggled to match but whether these numbers would have be matched when fully loaded, under combat conditions, isn’t known.
+The top speed was claimed to be 122 mph (196 km/h) which was competitive with the fighters of the time and the service ceiling was said to 15,000 feet (4575 m), a height which even some of the early heavy bombers of World War II (1939-1945) struggled to match but whether these numbers would have been achievable when fully loaded, under combat conditions, isn’t known.

 Mercedes-Benz 600 Pullman & Pullman Landaulet